UMN-LATIS/LinearStitch/README.md

 ```

 tkinter is also required, but comes with most distributions of python.
 If it is missing you may install it using pip.

-You will also need to install Zerene Stacker, which you can download from [here](https://zerenesystems.com/cms/stacker/softwaredownloads).

 For more information on this software, please visit [labs.latis.umn.edu](http://labs.latis.umn.edu).